Tips for Small Business Applicants

-Explain up front the unmet need and how your idea meets it and provide the evidence to back that up.
+Explain the unmet need, how your idea meets it, and the evidence to back that up.
 Share your Specific Aims page with NIA staff for feedback.
-Be sure to follow the application carefully and provide each component.
+Follow the application instructions carefully and address each component.
 Before submission, your team should read the application as if they were peer reviewers.

 - NIH Applicant Assistance Program (AAP)